textpattern/textpattern.github.io/tags/link_category.md

 <txp:link_category />
 ~~~

-The **link-category** tag is a *single* tag which returns the link category as text.
+The **link_category** tag is a *single* tag which returns the link category as text.
 This tag is used in a Textpattern 'link' type @@Form template@@ or inside the [linklist](linklist) container tag to return information about the current link in a list of links.

 ## Attributes